Sujayhk31410/GoFundMe-Predictions/README.md

 # **Predicting the Success of GoFundMe Campaigns**

-This project explores how narrative and visual features impact the success of GoFundMe campaigns.
-Using machine learning techniques, we aim to provide actionable insights to help campaign organizers optimize their strategies and achieve their fundraising goals.
+This project explores how narrative and visual features influence GoFundMe campaigns and focuses on predicting the raised amount for a campaign on any given day.
+By leveraging machine learning techniques, we aim to provide actionable insights to help campaign organizers optimize their strategies and improve fundraising outcomes.

 ---